 Here are welding instructions.
 Here's a bond beam, bond beam down here.
 Here we have a section at tenons at ramp.

 So again, they're showing the connections that are going on here.
 Banded ET cables, see plan for quantities and ordinance.
-Here's a shear wall, and here's a column, and it does note that says rebar not shown, and that's the last of the details that are on this sheet.
+Here's a shear wall, and here's a column, and it does have a note that says rebar not shown, and that's the last of the details that are on this sheet.

 So let's go on to our next drawing.